 - The documents can be returned to you from the University Registrar’s Office and you can forward with your instructions to the Texas Secretary of State’s Office.

-- With written consent, the documents can be released to a third party who may then forward documents to the Texas Secretary of State's Office per your request.
+- With written consent, the documents can be released to a third party as specified on the “Student’s Consent for SMU to Release Information to Student’s Specified Third Party” form who may then forward documents to the Texas Secretary of State's Office.

-For additional assistance please contact Jackie Wilborn, Manager of Diploma Services at firstname.lastname@example.org or 214-768-2048.
+For additional assistance please contact Jackie Wilborn, Assistant Registrar of Graduation and Certification at firstname.lastname@example.org or 214-768-2048.

 The minimum graduation honors GPA's are announced in October for each academic year.
 The minimum GPA's represent the top 5 percent, 10 percent, and 15 percent in the five undergraduate schools – Cox, Dedman (including Evening Studies), Lyle, Meadows, and Simmons.

-Summer diplomas will be mailed to the student's home address in late August.
-Please make sure to check my.SMU to verify you have a correct HOME or DIPLOMA address listed
+Summer diplomas will be mailed to your home address in late August.
+Please make sure to check my.SMU to verify you have a correct HOME or DIPLOMA address listed.

-Fall diplomas will be mailed to the student's home address in late January.
+Fall diplomas will be mailed to your home address in late January.
 Please make sure to check my.SMU to verify you have a correct HOME or DIPLOMA address listed

-NOTE: Candidates who owe money to the University may not receive their diploma until their account has been cleared.
+NOTE: If you owe money to the University, you will not receive your diploma until your account has been cleared.

 Diploma Information and Size

-Diplomas contain the graduate's name, degree name, conferral date, signature of the academic Dean(s), and the officials who are currently in office.
+Diplomas contain your name, degree name, conferral date, signature of the academic Dean(s), and the officials who are currently in office.